What is permanent seed brachytherapy?

 - the treatment itself.

 Before the planning session, let your specialist know if you are taking any medicines, especially medicines that thin your blood such as aspirin, warfarin or clopidogrel.
-Don’t stop taking any medicines without speaking to your doctor, nurse or radiographer.
+Don’t stop taking any medicines without speaking to your doctor or nurse.

 You will usually have a general anaesthetic so that you’re asleep during the ultrasound scan.
 This will be given by a health professional called an anaesthetist.
 If you can’t have a general anaesthetic for health reasons, you may be able to have a spinal (epidural) anaesthetic.
 This is where anaesthetic is injected into your spine so that you can’t feel anything in your lower body.
 In some hospitals, the anaesthetist will talk through the different types of anaesthetic before deciding with you which is the best option.

-The planning session usually takes about half an hour, as well as the time it takes for you to recover from the anaesthetic.
+The planning session usually takes about half an hour plus the time it takes for you to recover from the anaesthetic.
 You can go home the same day if you aren’t having the treatment straight away.
 Ask a friend or family member to take you home, as you shouldn’t drive for 24 to 48 hours after an anaesthetic.

 Placing the seeds